Ayahuasca Retreat in Cusco (Private & Safe)

 Ayahuasca can induce various mystical and spiritual states of consciousness.
 These may include the revival of forgotten or repressed experiences, a sense of ascension or connection to the divine, heightened sensory faculties, increased awareness, interpersonal growth and acceptance, and greater empathy and kindness.
 The experiences can be unique to each individual and may vary from session to session.

 During an Ayahuasca ceremony, participants typically sit in a semicircle around a shaman.
 The ceremony takes place in darkness and silence, allowing the effects of Ayahuasca to manifest.
 The shaman guides the participants’ energy through their ceremonial songs (Icaros).
-Various ritual elements such as tobacco smoke, Florida water, camphor, lemon, and the imposition of hands may be incorporated into the ceremony.
+Various ritual elements, such as tobacco smoke, Florida water, camphor, lemon, and the imposition of hands, may be incorporated into the ceremony.

 After an Ayahuasca session, the shaman will often provide guidance and complement the teachings of the Ayahuasca plant.
-Following the shaman’s advice and recommendations is essential as they know the plant and what you may need to integrate your experiences.
+Following the shaman’s advice and recommendations is essential, as they know the plant and what you may need to integrate your experiences.
 Some aspects of the experience may take time to comprehend fully, and it is essential to be patient and not rush the process.
 Personal experiences with Ayahuasca are often best kept to oneself, as they may be challenging for others to understand.